wp-plugins/s2member-secure-file-browser/readme.txt

 10. Widget

 == Changelog ==

+= 0.4.12 =
+* Bug fix : dashboard navigator was broken in last version

 = 0.4.11 =
 * Enhancement : plugin now always loads assets at the beginning even if the shortcode is not used on a page.
 It handles by this way some themes which load page content next to the assets.